How long do brake pads last?

 MOT failure

 If the brake discs and calipers are damaged, then this will negatively affect your braking performance.
-This can put yourself and other drivers in danger and will also result in you failing your MOT check
+This can put yourself and other drivers in danger and will also result in your vehicle failing its MOT check.

 Related: Common MOT failures and how to prevent them